BAM-PFA/guerrillatv/index.md

 # About Some of TVTV's Members

-Between 1972 and 1977 the TVTV collective attracted and lost dozens of members, contributors, Between 1972 and 1977 the TVTV collective attracted and lost dozens of members, contributors, collaborators, and hangers-on.
+Between 1972 and 1977 the TVTV collective attracted and lost dozens of members, contributors, collaborators, and hangers-on.
 Some of these later became household names, and many of the core members went on to careers in Hollywood, academia, and the arts.

 <div class="row my-2">
   <div class="col-md-4">